newspeaklanguage/newspeak/README.md

 HopscotchWebIDE.vfuel should now exist in the ./out subdirectory of the newspeak repository.

-The serve script will  run a python web server and tell you where you can access the IDE.
+The serve.sh script will run a python web server and tell you where you can access the IDE.
 You should be able to access the file from a web browser by visiting